 What was your favourite part of the day?

-Why did you choose Patchwork for your wedding gift list?
+What made you choose Patchwork for your wedding registry?

 What did you invite guests to contribute towards?

 The gift-giving part of a wedding made us feel a bit uneasy, but we know it’s expected.
 We’ve accumulated way too much stuff during our relationship and value experiences much more than things.
 Contributing towards an unforgettable honeymoon was going to mean so much more to us than a toaster.
 Suggestions included everything from a ‘pool-book fund’ to ‘Snorkel hire’.
 We also didn’t want price to be a barrier for those that weren’t in a position to contribute, so we made it possible for our guests to pledge things such as beach cleans, going vegan for a month or giving blood, which meant more to us than the money.